Steps To Filing a Workers’ Compensation Claim in Philadelphia

 The workers’ compensation system is designed to be straightforward.
 It is a no-fault insurance system for injured workers.
 But unfortunately, workers’ comp insurance companies are like other insurance companies – they try to limit how much they must pay for an injury claim.

 It is essential to understand your rights, the workers’ comp benefits you are entitled to receive, and the deadlines for filing workers’ comp in Philadelphia.
-You have the right to hire a Philadelphia workers’ compensation lawyer to represent you during your claim.
+You have the right to hire Philadelphia workers’ compensation attorneys to represent you during your claim.

 A lawyer takes care of completing and filing all workers’ comp forms.
 Your attorney verifies your wages and calculates your average weekly wages to ensure you receive the correct amount of TTD or TPD benefits.
 Additionally, your lawyer can help you seek a second option for an impairment rating and navigate the negotiation process to settle a permanent disability claim after a work-related injury.